 Directionality is independent of direct or indirect techniques, which means that unidirectional approaches can be direct or indirect techniques and at the same time a variety of techniques can be applicable for direct or indirect considerations of bidirectional interoperability.

-Whereas A is a PDL looking for interoperability, B is another PDL for interoperability or an application (API, Gateway API, etc.) for interoperability, which some of those tools or auxiliary mechanism are described in this document, and C is another PDL which is requested for interoperability or is looking for interoperability with PDL A.
+Whereas A is a PDL looking for interoperability, B is another PDL for interoperability or an application (API, Gateway API, etc.) for interoperability, which some of those tools or auxiliary mechanism are described in the present document, and C is another PDL which is requested for interoperability or is looking for interoperability with PDL A.

 Within the diagrams, it is visible to compare the scenarios whereby, and independently if it is direct or indirect techniques, various PDLs make interoperability.